carshair/hiring-qa-assessment/README.md

 ### Objectives

 This repository is a simplified representation of our V2 backend APIs.
-It contains two branches - a master branch and a feature branch.
-Your task is to branch off the feature branch, fully test the new feature, then merge your branch back into the feature branch.
-Please name your testing branch
+It contains two branches - a `master` branch and a feature branch named `feature/authenticated-resource`.
+Your task is to branch off the feature branch, test the new feature, then merge your branch back into the feature branch.
+The branch you create should be named `feature/authenticated-resource-tests`.

-`feature/authenticated-resource-tests`
+### Project

-In the master branch, there is only one route defined:
+In the `master` branch, there is only one route defined:

 - GET /hello - a very simple health-check endpoint returning a greeting.
 This is to help you ensure the project is configured correctly.